PrevailUzodinma/2FAauthentication-fileuploadservice/README.md

     -   Uploaded files are stored as Base64 strings in the database.
     -   Uploaded files are deleted from the system after being stored.
     -   Only image files are allowed.
+    -   **Note**: Files should not be greater than 16MB in size.
+This limitation is due to the constraints of storing large files in MongoDB using Multer, which can lead to performance issues and inefficient storage.
+For larger files, a dedicated file storage service like AWS S3 or Google Cloud Storage is recommended.
 4.  **Image Access**:

     -   Images can be accessed without authentication, as required by Supergirl (Kara Zor-El).